-Click on the tabs to see Might of the Earth’s “Big 3” gems, and “others”.
+Click on the tabs to see Legacy of Raekor’s “Big 3” gems, and “others”.

 Get these three to L25 ASAP:

 Bane of the Powerful is a great gem to 25 asap.
-Helps out against elites and is effective even if left at 25 for a while!
-This going first is a no-brainer.
+Helps out against elites and is “at full power” once it hits 25.
+Great to upgrade first, and let it chill.

-Moratorium: Yep, good ‘ol forgotten Moratorium.
+Moratorium: Trusty ‘ol Moratorium.
 25 points in this guy is like a mini Unity.
-You HAVE TO SORT OUT YOUR Life per Hit / Life per Fury Spent before investing into this, since it’s rather useless without self-healing.
+You MUST have Life per Hit / Life per Fury Spent (or the Templar heal skills…).
+It’s rather useless without self-healing.
 “B-b-b-ut, muh gem-ups!” – you can use it for augments when you don’t need it any more.

 Any other gems worth it?